Switch energy supplier

 Take a meter reading as soon as possible to track how much gas and electricity you used with your old supplier.
 Keep it safe as it will be very helpful in the transfer process.

 Will my energy bills go up?

 According to Ofgem, it's likely your energy bills will go up as 'deemed' contracts are usually more expensive.

-Once you have been contacted by your new supplier, you should ask them to put you on their cheapest deal.
-Or, shop around for a cheaper supplier.
+Once you have been contacted by your new supplier, you should ask it to put you on their cheapest deal.

 You won’t be charged exit fees if you decide to go with a different supplier to the one Ofgem has chosen for you.

 Should I cancel my direct debit?

-Ofgem have told us that customers do not need to worry about cancelling their direct debit.
-If you are in credit the energy supplier will not take any direct debit payments from you.
+If you are in credit the energy supplier should not take any direct debit payments from you.

-If you are in debt and owe money to the energy supplier any direct debit payments will be taken as normal.
+If you are in debt and owe money to the energy supplier then any direct debit payments will be taken as normal.